GoogleCloudPlatform/federated-learning/README.md

 The following diagram describes the infrastructure created by the blueprint
 ![alt_text](./assets/infra.png "Infrastructure overview")

-The infrastructure created by the blueprint includes:
+The infrastructure provisioned by this blueprint includes:

 - A [VPC network](https://cloud.google.com/vpc/docs/vpc) and subnet.
 - A [private GKE cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept).
 The blueprint helps you create GKE clusters that implement recommended security settings, such as those described in the [GKE hardening guide](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster).
 For example, the blueprint helps you: